Policies and Procedures

 - Completion of an approved writing-intensive course.

-- Students placed into ENGL 109 should register for ENGL 109 in the subsequent semester.
-Students placed into another writing-intensive course should work with their faculty advisor to determine the appropriate course to take.
-Students with a writing-intensive placement may also take ENGL 201 to complete the writing requirement.
+- Students who choose ENGL 109 should register for ENGL 109 in the subsequent semester.
+Students who choose a writing-intensive course should work with their faculty advisor to determine the appropriate course to take.

 - Students may take a writing course and a first year seminar in the same semester.